w3c/w3c-website/README.md

 ## Craft CMS

-We use CraftCMS to manage content for the main W3C website.
+We use [Craft CMS](https://craftcms.com/) to manage content for the main W3C website.

 * [Submit an issue about the CMS](https://github.com/w3c/w3c-website/issues/new?assignees=&labels=cms&template=cms.md&title=)